-Municipal Public Accounts Committee (MPAC) (Review of members was still in progress as of 30 June 2023)
+Municipal Public Accounts Committee (MPAC) (Review of members was still in progress as at 30 June 2023)

-Most of the items or reports presented to the Council emanate from primary discussions at Section 80 committee meetings which are held regularly as per schedule of the Municipality.
-All the items that serve at Section 80 are then forwarded for further discussion and recommendation to the Mayoral Committee, and ultimately find expression at Council.
-The functionality of the reports of the MPAC Committee is demonstrated by the presentation of its findings during the period under review and served in Council for approval.
+Most of the items or reports presented to Council emanate from primary discussions at Section 80 committee meetings which are held regularly as per schedule of the Municipality.
+All the items that serve at Section 80 are then forwarded for further discussion and recommendation to Mayoral Committee, and ultimately find expression at Council.
+The functionality including reports of the MPAC Committee is demonstrated by the presentation of its finding during the period under review and served in Council for approval.

-The municipality experienced a change in political leadership and normally such a process would have a negative impact on decision-making.
+The municipality experienced change in political leadership and normally such process would have a negative impact on decision-making.